 About Me

-I was born in Saskatchewan, raised on a farm and spent many a summer roaming the Okanagan while visiting grandparents, aunts, uncles and cousins and eventually my parents who moved to Kelowna in 1986.
+I was born in Saskatchewan, raised on a farm and spent many a summer roaming the Okanagan while visiting grandparents, aunts, uncles, cousins and, eventually, my parents who moved to Kelowna in 1986.

 Since then, I’ve travelled through Canada’s far north to interview and write about surviving Inuit of forced relocations and I’ve gone to Colombia to document the stories of Indigenous peoples’ conflict with mining corporations.
-In 2016, I co-contributed to the story, “To Kill an Indian” which appeared in the book, In This Together: Fifteen Stories of Truth and Reconciliation and in 2018, published my first book, Maps, Markets and Matzo Ball Soup: the inspiring life of Chef Gail Hall.
+In 2016, I contributed to the story, “To Kill an Indian” which appeared in the book, In This Together: Fifteen Stories of Truth and Reconciliation.
+In 2018, my first book, Maps, Markets and Matzo Ball Soup: the inspiring life of Chef Gail Hall was published, and in 2023, I co-wrote Prairie: Seasonal Farm-Fresh Recipes Celebrating the Canadian Prairies, a Globe & Mail Bestseller published by Random House.

-Need a writer to tell your story?
+Need a writer to tell your story or an editor to smooth out what you’ve written?
+I am happy doing both.
 Contact me at twylacampbell@gmail.com